Welcome to Tall Clubs International Foundation, Inc.

 The results were rewarding and on May 1, 1938, Kae opened her home to eight tall respondents to the Times article.
 By evening’s end, the California Tip Toppers Club (CTTC) was founded and the nine became the now famous charter members of the first tall club known to exist.
 Development of tall furnishings became a major goal.
 Members wrote letters, telephoned, and visited businesses to encourage them to lower the cost of custom-made items.
 Success greeted them occasionally, as in the ad which trumpeted, “Here it is Tip Toppers, you asked for it; the King Size Mattress!”

-With the war underway, male members were absent from the tall clubs.
-At first they enlisted; when the US entered the war, they were drafted.
-Most clubs became inactive, such as the first Golden Gate Tip Toppers and the first Florida club, the Miami Tip Toppers.
-The CTTC did not become inactive.
-Some clubs continued under the leadership of the females.
-Following W.W.II the clubs really got off the ground; in 1945 there were 60 clubs in the US and Canada.
+With the war underway, gentlemen members were absent from the tall clubs.
+At first, the gentlemen enlisted; once the US entered the war, the gentlemen were drafted.
+Most clubs became inactive including Golden Gate Tip Toppers, the first Florida club and the Miami Tip Toppers.
+California Tip Toppers (CTTC) did not become inactive.
+Some clubs continued under the leadership of the ladies.
+Following W.W.II, the clubs really got off the ground.
+In 1945, there were 60 clubs in the US and Canada.

 The groundwork was established for the American Affiliation of Tall Clubs (AATC).
 The Kansas City Skyliners was selected to draft the charter and bylaws.
 With the experience of public media publicity behind it, the affiliation decided to publish its own newsletter.
 In late 1949, CTTC published the first issue of Tall Topix.
 It grew from a quarterly newsletter to a semi-annual booklet.
 Today it is published annually, as a summary of the immediate past convention.